tskit-dev/pyslim/docs/time_units.md

 ax.plot(np.arange(1, len(gentimes)+1), gentimes);
 ```

-We added mutations during the SLiM simulation to do a simple check
+In the script above we added mutations during the SLiM simulation to do a simple check
-to verify the `meanParentAge` property correctly tracks generation time.
+to verify the `meanParentAge` property correctly estimates mean generation time.
-The sequence divergence generated in SLiM should (approximately) match
+If it does, then the mean sequence divergence calculated from the mutations introduced by SLiM
+should (approximately) match the mean length of branches in the tree sequence separating two samples
-the mean coalescence time from the treesequences multiplied by the number of mutations per unit time.
+multiplied by the expected number of mutations per unit time.
+(We get the mean branch length using the {meth}`ts.diversity <tskit.TreeSequence.diversity>` method with ``mode="branch"``;
+see the [tskit documentation](tskit:sec_stats) for details.)
+This involves the generation time because "mutations per unit time" is equal to
+"mutations per generation" (here, the mutation rate per bp, {math}`10^{-8}`)
+divided by "time per generation" (i.e., mean generation time).

 ```{code-cell}
 slim_diversity = gts.diversity(mode = 'site')